Martin-Alexander/activerecord-temporal/README.md

 ## Stability

-⚠️ Current a beta release.
+⚠️ Currently a beta release.
 Breaking changes will bump the minor version until the 1.x.x release.

 ## Quick Start